Review: YU-NO (Elf, 1996) (NSFW) đź‘Ž

 To begin, I will address what almost no other YU-NO writeup or review (!) mentions.
 Here is some ad copy used for the 2017 remake from a post on noisypixel.net: “YU-NO tells the story of a love that awaits from beyond this world.”
 That love is a mysterious naked woman who appears in the Prologue, and Takuya’s true love and true, final sexual partner in the true ending.
 And she is his biological daughter.

 Most of YU-NO serves as a setup for the final section, what I will call the Epilogue, a half-pedophiliac parent–child incest romance story.
 “A love that awaits you from beyond this world”—is whoever wrote that trolling?
-Prior to that point, YU-NO was sometimes pretty and, despite gratuitous rape, casual sexism, poor game design, and other problems hardly shocking for some porn adventure game from the ’90s, largely engaging.
-But the incestuous finale transforms YU-NO from an unfortunate product of its time into the worst trash I ever made the mistake of playing.
+Prior to that point, YU-NO was sometimes pretty and, despite a pinch of rapiness, a gallon of casual sexism, some poor game design, and other problems hardly shocking for some porn adventure game from the ’90s, largely engaging.
+But the incestuous finale transforms YU-NO from an intriguing game bearing many unfortunate stamps of its time into the worst trash I ever made the mistake of playing.
 When I seem to say anything positive about YU-NO below, please keep in mind this caveat.

 Takuya making out with his daughter in the Prologue.